 In case apprentices are supposed to do on-the-job training, departments are required as well as supervisors heading these departments.

-The Apprentice Supervisor can pick from the list of all departments available in the company the department in which the apprentice is supposed to do the on-the-job training and maintains it as appropriate.
+The Apprentice Supervisor can pick from the list of all departments available in the company that department in which the apprentice is supposed to do the on-the-job training and maintains it as appropriate.

 Procedure